julian3493/micro-reddit/README.md

 # Micro-reddit

-> This project is a protice for Active records in Roby on Rails framework
+> This project is a practice for Active records in Ruby on Rails framework

 We implement migrations and models to complete the task.